 Tenants in Texas enjoy specific rights related to occupancy, repairs, lease changes, privacy, and habitability.
 These rights ensure tenants can expect a living environment that is safe, secure, and well-maintained.
 Essential tenant rights include:

-- Occupancy: Tenants have the right to use the property as their home, with the security and privacy that entails.
+- Occupancy: Tenants have the right to use the rental premises as their home, with the security and privacy that entails.

 - Repairs: Tenants can request necessary maintenance to keep the dwelling safe and habitable.